G Phrygian Scale

 What is the parent scale of G Phrygian?

 E♭ major.
-G Phrygian uses the same notes as E♭ major, but starts on its third degree (G).
+G Phrygian uses the same notes as E♭ major, but starts on its 3rd degree (G).

 Summary: G Phrygian Scale